UTD-FAST-Lab/alict/README.md

 |  |- test_result_fairness_analysis.json
 ```

-## 6. Evaluation of LLM using ALiCT test cases
+## 6. Evaluation of LLM Using ALiCT Test Cases
 This step is to run the aforementioned steps for evaluating Large Language Model (LLM), GPT3.5 model in this implementation, over LCs.
 ```bash
 # Sentiment analysis